 The problem was that there was a short-term payoff (relief) and a long-term price that went unrecognized.
 Ask a real addict and they’ll tell you this pattern is highly symptomatic of addictive behavior.

-In one a case client would always get a surge of energy around a creative project.
+My client Dan would always get a surge of energy around a creative project.
 It made him feel like he just HAD to go for a walk or bike ride to burn off the agitation.
 He was in great shape, but the work never got done.

 In both cases, once they recognized the habit, they created the opportunity to make a different choice.
 Perhaps that is what separates people experiencing the dynamic of addiction from real addicts – the ability to choose differently simply by becoming aware of the pattern.

 My clients’ challenge was to be willing to go through some discomfort (to not be distracted by it) in order to realize the bigger payoff down the road.
 Being uncomfortable can be seen as the necessary price of getting some important work accomplished, or making a place for, and inviting someone into a deeper, more profound connection where their benefits would be multiplied.